juztamau5/retro3/.github/CONTRIBUTING.md

 ### Emails

-To test emails with PeerTube:
+To test emails with retro3:

  * Run [mailslurper](http://mailslurper.com/)
- * Run PeerTube using mailslurper SMTP port: `NODE_CONFIG='{ "smtp": { "hostname": "localhost", "port": 2500, "tls": false } }' NODE_ENV=dev node dist/server`
+ * Run retro3 using mailslurper SMTP port: `NODE_CONFIG='{ "smtp": { "hostname": "localhost", "port": 2500, "tls": false } }' NODE_ENV=dev node dist/server`

 ### Environment variables

-PeerTube can be configured using environment variables.
+retro3 can be configured using environment variables.
-See the list on https://docs.joinpeertube.org/maintain/configuration#environment-variables
+See the list on https://docs.joinretro3.org/maintain/configuration#environment-variables

 Additionally to these ones, we provide some environment for dev/test purpose:

- * `PRODUCTION_CONSTANTS=true`: in `NODE_ENV=dev` or `NODE_ENV=test` PeerTube customizes some constants.
+ * `PRODUCTION_CONSTANTS=true`: in `NODE_ENV=dev` or `NODE_ENV=test` retro3 customizes some constants.
 To prevent this behaviour, you can set `PRODUCTION_CONSTANTS` env to
  `true`
- * `PEERTUBE_LOCAL_CONFIG`: directory to find the local configuration file (used by web admin)
+ * `RETRO3_LOCAL_CONFIG`: directory to find the local configuration file (used by web admin)
  * `NODE_DB_LOG=false`: disable SQL request logging

 ### Generate/pull translations

-See the [dedicated documentation](/support/doc/development/localization.md) to update PeerTube translations from Weblate or to support a new locale.
+See the [dedicated documentation](/support/doc/development/localization.md) to update retro3 translations from Weblate or to support a new locale.

-### Release PeerTube
+### Release retro3

-See the [dedicated documentation](/support/doc/development/release.md) to release a new version of PeerTube.
+See the [dedicated documentation](/support/doc/development/release.md) to release a new version of retro3.

-### PeerTube packages
+### retro3 packages

-This repository also contains other packages/libraries than PeerTube (embed API, PeerTube types...).
+This repository also contains other packages/libraries than retro3 (embed API, retro3 types...).
 You can see the list on the [dedicated documentation](/support/doc/development/lib.md).

 ### CI

-PeerTube uses GitHub actions to run tests every time a commit is pushed or a PR is opened.
+retro3 uses GitHub actions to run tests every time a commit is pushed or a PR is opened.
 You can find more information about these tasks on the [dedicated documentation](/support/doc/development/ci.md).

 ### Monitoring